By Julien Ross, Forecaster Updated 1 month ago January 20, 2024

-The following guide was sponsored in partnership with our friends at Taos Ski Valley.
+The following guide was sponsored in partnership with Taos Ski Valley.

-Taos is near and dear to my heart and I am stoked to share a few secrets to help with your next visit to this iconic ski destination.
+Taos is near and dear to my heart and I am stoked to share this local insider's guide to help with your next visit to a truly iconic and independent ski destination.

 TAOS OVERVIEW: A MODEL OF SUSTAINABILITY AND STOKE

-The ski resort offers 1,294 acres of terrain, accessed by 14 lifts and 110 trails.
+The ski resort offers 1,294 acres of terrain, accessed by 13 lifts and 110 trails.
 The mountain stretches from a base of 9,350 feet to a summit elevation of 12,481 feet.
 Our friends at Zrankings.com list Taos’ True Annual Snowfall at 254 inches.
 51% of Taos’ runs are considered difficult, 25% intermediate, and 24% easy.
-Taos is 60% north facing, high, shaded, and steep, so its snow preservation is excellent.
+Taos is 60% north-facing, high, shaded, and steep, so its snow preservation is excellent.

 The mountain can be broken down into six areas:

-Lower Front Side: a diverse and expansive area with perfect bunny hills at the base and the high-speed Lift 1 accessing generous groomers, and a plethora of long north-facing glades and bumps in the “Front Side Steeps.”
+Lower Front Side: a diverse and expansive area with perfect bunny hills at the base, and the high-speed Lift 1 quad accessing generous groomers and a plethora of long north-facing glades and bumps in the “Front Side Steeps," home to Taos' top to bottom without stopping right of passage: Al's Run.

 Upper Front Side: anchored by picturesque groomer Bambi along the ridgeline that dissects the front and back sides, with plentiful secret stashes in an array of east, west, and north-facing chutes, trees, and bumps.

-Highline Ridge: earn your turns double-black terrain with trademark big mountain steeps.
+Highline Ridge: earn your turns with trademark big mountain steeps on northeast and north-facing terrain.

 West Basin Ridge: more hike-to double-blacks with some of the most technical terrain anywhere and one of the longest tree runs in the west.

-Local Favorites: Thunderbird Trees, Meatball, Wild West Glade.
+Local Favorites: Fifth Chute Zadarsky, Meatball, Wild West Glade.

 Kachina Peak: always opens first to hiking only before the Kachina Peak Lift spins.
 Quintessential big mountain skiing.